Pain2D-Software/Pain2D-Tablet/README.md

 #### Pain2D are free software under the GPL v.3 licence.
 Pain2D was developed for researchers to allow faster, easier and free of charge pain drawing analysis.
 Pain2D is not a diagnostic tool.
 #### Thanks to our free friendship cooperations with many researchers from medical, social science and computer science fields we can test and improve our software.

+***"To make research into pain diseases faster, easier and free of charge for all scientists around the world."***
+                             *Natasza Szczypien, Frank Klawonn and the Pain2D Team*

 ## Download for Adroid from App Store
 https://play.google.com/store/apps/details?id=com.pain2d.painapp&gl=us